 Speaking their language

 Would you like to cross paths with some of the greatest writers of all time?
 A wide range of literature is waiting for you to read, analyze, and critique, and the English education program will teach you to exercise critical thinking skills.
 You’ll also sharpen your own composition skills in a variety of genres such as creative, technical, journalistic, and argumentative writing.
-By the time you leave Maranatha, you’ll be ready to engage others in an exciting and challenging world of literature, composition, and grammar.
+By the time you graduate with Maranatha’s Baptist Christian English Education degree, you’ll be ready to engage others in an exciting and challenging world of literature, composition, and grammar.

 English (without) education

 If you still want to learn more about the English language and literature, but do not want to be a teacher, then you will want to look into Maranatha's English major.
 This major immerses you in a wide range of literature, while teaching important critical thinking skills.
 You will learn to evaluate written material, whether from a famous author or pieces you write yourself.
 The English major also teaches you valuable writing skills which can be useful in a wide range of fields.

 Read more about Maranatha's English major.

 After teaching at Maranatha for over 20 years, Mrs. Angela Morris knows teaching isn’t just about classroom instruction.